charlyraffellini/charlyraffellini.github.io/_posts/2018-02-16-aad-part-III.md

 Authorization: Bearer {the_access_token_we_just_got}
 ```

+We got the profile of the user we are acting on-behalf-of.
 The response we get looks like:

 ```json
 {